 Beside the waterhole is a large grassy area to set up for a picnic lunch.
 The walk down is not too far but it has steps most of the way (I counted 126 steps).
 The stairs have been updated at some point, with the previous stone cut steps now only at the final part of the descent to the falls.

-There are no facilities, but there are public toilets you can stop at in Maidenwell not far before the falls.
-You can overnight camp near where the toilets are, along with a BBQ, undercover table and seating, and a bin.
-Alternatively, the pub lets you camp in the paddock behind it.
-From the pub, you can walk across to a toilet block with hot showers.
+Camping at Coomba Falls is not allowed and there are no facilities there.
+Public toilets are at Maidenwell, not far before the falls.
+You can overnight camp near where the toilets are, which also has a BBQ, undercover table and seating, and a bin.
+Alternatively, the Maidenwell Pub lets you camp in the paddock behind it.
+From the pub, you can walk across a sports field to a toilet block with hot showers.

 From Maidenwell, there is a service road next to Kingaroy Cooyar Rd opposite the pub.
 Turn into Coomba Waterhole Rd, and follow for 2kms.
 You will arrive at the parking area for Coomba Falls.